 We walked up and down along the creek, trying to find a place that was relatively shallow, and relatively slow-moving.
 “Relatively” is the key word here.
 There was no place the creek was shallow or stagnant.
 But both qualities were more or less better in some areas than others.
 Finally, after about 20 minutes or so of prevaricating, we decided on one section, and decided to go for it.

 We started halfway in, with me in the lead.
 Suddenly it occurred to me that the creek was going to be high enough to reach my waist pack, which contained my non-waterproof camera.
 To Sarah’s dismay, I’m sure, I then backed out of the water.
-It was cold, and I’m sure she would like to just get over with it, esp. after we had already immersed 2/3rds of our bodies in the water.
+It was cold, and I’m sure she would like to just get over with it, especially after we had already immersed 2/3rds of our bodies in the water.

 But I really wanted to salvage my camera.
 So I packed it in a ziplock bag, and repositioned it in the upper compartment of my pack… and then hoped I would not fall into the rushing current.